MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex0.md

 1. Open Microsoft Edge and navigate to the Microsoft Purview portal at `https://purview.microsoft.com`.

 1. Sign into the Microsoft Purview portal as the MOD Administrator, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+Admin's password can be found in the **Resources** tab of the lab hosting window.

 1. In the **Welcome to the new Microsoft Purview Portal!** window, select the checkbox to agree with the terms and conditions, then select **Get started** access the portal.